harrycresswell/harry/content/writing/instagram-hugo-website.md

 syndicate: "false"
 ---

+---

+**Please note**: Profile Page Images Loader, as discussed in this post, is no longer operational.
+This post will remain here for reference purposes only.

+---

 {{< intro >}}Using Instagram’s API to build a feed of content on a website is often more effort than it’s worth. {{< /intro>}}

 The set up involves authenticating with Facebook to get a long-lived access token which will give you access to a JSON file containing all the data associated with your images.
 However access is only temporary and your token will need to be renewed periodically, every 60 days.